andrew/ultimate-awesome/README.md

 - [awesome-ton-smart-contracts](https://github.com/dkeysil/awesome-ton-smart-contracts) - 💎 A collection of awesome tools, docs and guides for developing smart contracts for the TON blockchain.
 - [awesome-danish](https://github.com/fnielsen/awesome-danish) - A curated list of awesome resources for Danish language technology.
 - [awesome-Autopilot-algorithm](https://github.com/Hardy-Uint/awesome-Autopilot-algorithm) - Some algorithm about self-driving car，mainly including perception algorithm，2D/3D object detection，Semantic segmentation and so on.
-- [awesome-startup-communities](https://github.com/pxue/awesome-startup-communities) - Awesome list of communities related to creating, running and being successful at startups.
 - [awesome-ai4animation](https://github.com/yunlong10/awesome-ai4animation) -  [ICCVW 2025] This repository includes latest papers, projects and datasets on GenAI for Cel-Animation.
 Accepted by ICCV 2025 AISTORY Workshop.
 - [awesome-fake-audio-detection](https://github.com/john852517791/awesome-fake-audio-detection) - A list of tools, papers and code related to Fake Audio Detection.
 - [awesome-vietnamese](https://github.com/virusvn/awesome-vietnamese) - Open source by Vietnamese people.